practicalcomputerscience/MicrobenchmarkGPHLlanguages/15 - memory leak detection with Valgrind/README.md

 <br/>

-### Changing source code to get the program through Valgrind
+### Changing source code to get the executable through Valgrind

 At least in one instance, here with [Mojo](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Mojo/random_bitstring_and_flexible_password_generator.mojo), I modified the source code to get the program through Valgrind without crashing it: